uswds/uswds-site/_components/page-templates/sign-in-create-account.md

 ## Create account

+{:.site-text-intro}

+Explain the benefits of setting up an account

+Site users will be more likely to create an account if it’s easy to do and they understand the benefits it provides.
+Keep the account creation process simple and clear with limited distractions (e.g., other calls-to-action, messaging, or interactions) and a single “create account” button.
+Briefly point out the benefits of setting up an account, emphasizing what they can do and how it can help them.

 <div class="usa-accordion usa-accordion--bordered site-accordion-docs">
   <button class="usa-button-unstyled usa-accordion__button"
       aria-expanded="true" aria-controls="create-account-docs">
     Guidance
   </button>
 <div id="create-account-docs" aria-hidden="false" class="usa-accordion__content site-component-usage" markdown="1">

-### Explain the benefits of setting up an account

-{:.usa-content-list}

-- Site users will be more likely to create an account if it’s easy to do and they understand the benefits it provides.
-- Keep the account creation process simple and clear with limited distractions (e.g., other calls-to-action, messaging, or interactions) and a single “create account” button.
-- Briefly point out the benefits of setting up an account, emphasizing what they can do and how it can help them.

 ### When to use the create account template